What Are CSA Scores and How Do You Check Them?

 The CSA program has gone through a lot of scrutiny over the past few years and many changes have been made to the program.
 However, scores are still being tracked by the Federal Motor Carrier Safety Administration (FMCSA).
 Even with the changes, can CSA scores still be used as a way to seriously measure safety and compliance?
-Learn a little more about the CSA program and whether or not CSA scores still matter.
+Learn a little more about the CSA program and how to check your CSA score.

 What are CSA Scores?